-Bolton in Bloom started life in 2010 as a small Committee of residents to co-ordinate the village entry in the Cumbria in Bloom competition, with some success.
+Bolton Gardeners started life in 2010 as Bolton in Bloom, a small Committee of residents to co-ordinate the village entry in the Cumbria in Bloom competition, with some success.
 A “History” of what the Committee has achieved can be viewed here.

 In more recent years the Committee has assumed responsibilities for a number of other projects in the village, including:

 * Tree planting on the Memorial Field

 * Planters around the villages and at road entrances

 * Planting bulbs and flowers at various locations

 * Compost bins and “bug hotel” on the Memorial Field

 * Stone seat and tree seat on the Memorial Field

 Before the lock-down the Committee invited interested residents to join an informal gardeners’ forum.
 The aim was to provide a forum for advice and support of village gardeners.
 During the lockdown there was a great deal of activity, including plant and seed swaps, identifying plants, advice on gardening problems etc, using the village WhatsApp group, and in December a dedicated Bolton Gardeners WhatsApp group was set up.
 The forum is open to any village resident, and if you would like to join, contact Mike or Helen Gerrish on firstname.lastname@example.org and leave your name and mobile phone number.
 There is no subscription fee, and you don’t have to be an expert gardener to be a member.